zdharma-continuum/zdharma-continuum.github.io/_posts/2018-09-17-New-40-working-hours,-next-generation-themes.markdown

 <div align="right"><div>&nbsp;</div></div>
-Naive conversion (note the bumpy, breaking down brightness; still, those colors are in a way similar to the RGB 24-bit colors given by [www.syntaxenvy.com](https://www.syntaxenvy.com), but they aren't used to constitute the spine of the theme – the above ones are used):<br/>
+Naive conversion (note the bumpy, breaking down brightness; still, those colors are in a way similar to the RGB 24-bit colors given by [www.syntaxenvy.com](https://www.syntaxenvy.com), but they aren't used to constitute the spine of the theme – the above ones are used for this):<br/>
 <div style="background-color: #87afd7;" align="right"><div>LightSkyBlue3&nbsp;</div></div>
 <div style="background-color: #5f87d7;" align="right"><div>SteelBlue3&nbsp;</div></div>
 <div style="background-color: #afaf5f;" align="right"><div>DarkKhaki&nbsp;</div></div>